California Self-Driving Car Accident Lawyers

 Who Is Liable For A Self-Driving Car Accident?

 Determining liability for accidents involving automated vehicles can be complicated.
 Multiple potentially negligent parties are unique to these incidents.
-When our lawyers review your self-driving car accident case in California, we may find fault in the following individuals or entities:
+Depending on the circumstances of the incident, the liable parties may include:

 • Manufacturer — Car makers like Tesla or General Motors may be responsible if the accident was due to a defect in the vehicle’s design or manufacturing process.